-Peer Group will be responsible for identifying current and emerging issues pertaining to technology in an effort to assist member banks in their technology
+Peer Group is responsible for identifying current and emerging issues pertaining to technology in an effort to assist member banks in their technology

 planning processes.
-In addition, the group will provide a forum for the sharing of ideas and experiences designed to improve a bank’s use of
+In addition, the group provides a forum for the sharing of ideas and experiences designed to improve a bank’s use of

 skills in this area.